CANADA GOOSE HUNTING

 SMALL GAME HUNTING LICENSES FOR NON-ONTARIO RESIDENTS

-You must obtain a Small Game Hunting Permit for non-residents of Ontario.
-If you have an Ontario Outdoors Card, you can buy it online with the following link https://www.ontario.ca/fr/page/permis-de-hunting-non-residents -de-ontario, if not, follow these procedures.
-If you can travel within Ontario, these permits are available at select Canadian Tire and all Service Ontario locations.
-If not, we have entered into an agreement with the Ontario government to obtain your card and license.
-You must complete and return the attached form with an original Quebec hunting license, not a scan or photocopy, as an official document from the Government of Quebec proving that you have successfully completed a firearms handling course. fire.
-As everywhere in Canada, you also have your federal migratory bird hunting permit.
+If you can’t travel within Ontario, these licenses are available at select Canadian Tire stores and at all Service Ontario centers.
+Both are present in Hawkesbury.
+If not, we have entered into an agreement with the Ontario government to get you your card and license.
+You must complete and return the attached form with an original Quebec hunting license, not a scan or photocopy, as an official document from the Government of Quebec proving that you have successfully completed a firearms course.
+As everywhere in Canada, you too have your federal migratory bird hunting permit.

-Links
+Permit Links

 - https://www.huntandfishontario.com/home/contactus